Opinion: Pitch invasions are a sign of a broken country, not a broken game

 Pitch invasions are a sign of a broken country, not a broken game

-This week’s pitch invasions have been characterised by a vicious, unpleasant gloating at the opposition – it’s a reflection of the nation’s mood
+This week’s onfield incursions have been characterised by a vicious, unpleasant gloating at the opposition – it’s a reflection of the nation’s mood

 Football is a thermometer for the nation’s health.
 Britain is very feverish at the moment.

 The series of pitch invasions this week has put the spotlight on the game and added to the sense of lawlessness around the sport.
 Some will conflate the booing of the national anthem by Liverpool fans before the FA Cup final as part of the same syndrome.
-“I don’t know where we’re going to as a country, but it’s absolutely disgusting,” said Ben Garner, the Swindon Town manager after his players were “physically and verbally” abused in the wake of his team’s League Two playoff defeat by Port Vale.
+“I don’t know where we’re going to as a country, but it’s absolutely disgusting,” said Ben Garner, the Swindon Town manager after his players were “physically and verbally” abused in the wake of his team’s League Two play-off defeat by Port Vale.
 After the events of the past few days, Garner’s words feel like a stark warning.

 Supporters have always encroached on the playing area in celebration at the end of the season.
 That, in itself, is not much of a problem.
 The amount of attention given to losing opponents by those spilling out of the stands this week has been unusual.
 The assault on Billy Sharp by a Nottingham Forest fan was the worst example.
 The attacker, who butted the Sheffield United striker after charging at the 36-year-old at speed, was jailed for 24 weeks on Thursday.